ypriverol/github-paper/document/manuscript.md

 (https://twitter.com/rgfitzjohn/status/708309767240982528) back into
 the original upstream project (requested by opening an _pull request_), repository and becoming a contributor.
-Forking a repository and providing pull requests constitutes an simple method for collaboration inside loosely defined teams and over more formal organizational boundaries, with the original repository owner(s) retaining control over which external contributions are accepted.
+Forking a repository and providing pull requests constitutes a simple method for collaboration inside loosely defined teams and over more formal organizational boundaries, with the original repository owner(s) retaining control over which external contributions are accepted.
 Once a pull request is opened